Bill Bruton: Career

 Bill Bruton, as a 27-year-old rookie, started his major league career in 1953 with the Milwaukee Braves.
-The team has just moved from Boston to Milwaukee.
+The team had just moved from Boston to Milwaukee.
 Bruton had replaced former National League's 1950 Rookie of the Year winner and first African-American player on the Braves, Sam Jethroe, on the roster.
 Jethroe, at the age of 35, had been demoted to the minor leagues.
 He had led the NL in stolen bases his first two seasons.

 On April 14, 1953, his 10th-inning home run gave the Braves a 3–2 victory over the St. Louis Cardinals in Milwaukee's first major league game.

-Bruton played in Milwaukee for eight seasons; he was a member of the 1957 Braves and 1958 Braves, who both played World Series against the New York Yankees.
+Bruton played in Milwaukee for eight seasons; he was a member of the 1957 Braves and 1958 Braves, who both played in the World Series against the New York Yankees.
 Bruton did not play in the 1957 World Series, which the Braves won in seven games, due to a knee injury sustained earlier in the season.
 In the 1958 World Series, which the Braves lost in seven games, Bruton hit a game-winning single in the tenth inning of Game 1.
 He played in all seven games of the Series, batting 7-for-17 (.412) with a home run and two RBIs.
 On August 2, 1959, Bruton hit two bases-loaded triples in one game.
 The feat had only been accomplished once before (Elmer Valo, 1949) and has only been accomplished once since (Duane Kuiper, 1978).

 In December 1960, Bruton was traded to the Detroit Tigers, along with Dick Brown, Chuck Cottier and Terry Fox for a player to be named later and Frank Bolling.
 The Detroit Tigers sent Neil Chrisley (January 17, 1961) to the Milwaukee Braves to complete the trade.
 He spent four seasons with Detroit before retiring after the 1964 season.

 In his last game at Tiger Stadium, Bruton hit a drive off the facing of the third deck, near where the retired Tiger numbers were painted, that bounced back onto the field.
 The ball was still rising when it hit just below the base of the right field light tower.